pappasam/vim-filetype-formatter/README.md

 # Vim Filetype Formatter

-A simple, cross-language Vim code formatter plugin supporting both range and full-file formatting. **It uses code formatters available in your $PATH; it does not install them.**
+A simple, cross-language Vim code formatter plugin supporting both range and full-file formatting. **It uses code formatters; it does not install them.**

 See our [pre-configured languages and formatters](#batteries-included).
 Don't like the defaults?
 Writing your own is easy!
-Each Vim filetype maps to one command-line command.
-This plugin supports any code formatter command as long as it:
+Each Vim filetype maps to one command.
+This plugin supports compatible Vim commands, or any command line code formatter as long as it:

 1. Reads from standard input.
 2. Writes to standard output.